-Nad Al Hamar located City School International, provides education for students from FS1 to Year 11 (3 to 16 years of age).
-This is a relatively small school, although, during the past year numbers have increased from 425 to 650.
+Nad Al Hamar located City School International, provides education for students from FS1 to Year 12 (3 to 17 years of age).
+This is a relatively small school, although, during the past three years, numbers have increased from 425 to 675.
 This increase is, in part, due to the addition of a pre-primary school section and to the extension of learning from Year 11 to Year 12 in the current year.

 The story so far...

 'City Schools International' is a Pakistan based organisation with sister schools in Pakistan, Saudi Arabia, Malaysia, Bangladesh and the Philippines.

 The Dubai school was established on its current site in 2006 although the Group dates back originally to 1978.
-It had been rated Acceptable - the minimum requirement by the Dubai School Regulator, the KHDA, every year since inspections began in 2007-8, until the current academic year, when it made the significant step up to Good.
+It had been rated Acceptable - the minimum requirement by the Dubai School Regulator, the KHDA, every year since inspections began in 2007-8, until three years ago (in 2017-18), when it made the significant step up to Good.
 This is a rare achievement after so many (nine) years at one level, although clearly there has been improvement during this period.

 The school's motto is "I am to learn".
 The Chairman states that "the world of life and work is more competitive than they have ever been and we want our students to have the confidence, independence and intellectual ability to apply what they learn in the classrooms to life.
 We believe, when young people are empowered and facilitated, they rise above expectations."

-At The City School International, Dubai, the predominant nationality is Pakistani, but students also come from the UAE, other Arab nations, Iran, Asia and India.
+At The City School International (TCSI), Dubai, the predominant nationality is Pakistani, but students also come from the UAE, other Arab nations, Iran, Asia and India.
 Teachers are also predominantly from Pakistan.
-The 650 students are supported by some 64 teachers and 16 teaching assistants, giving a staff to student ratio of 1:11 - a good ratio in terms of providing individual attention to students.
-However, staff turnover of 23% suggests that all may not have been entirely well during the past academic year.
-Although this figure is only slightly above the UAE average of 20-22%, we wonder whether this may have been driven by a fairly radical change of Principal in September 2017.
+The 675 students are supported by some 57 teachers and 18 teaching assistants, giving a staff to student ratio of 1:12 - a good ratio in terms of providing individual attention to students, although the number of teachers and the teacher:student ratio hav actually declined in the past three years.